hashicorp/design-system/website/docs/components/table/partials/guidelines/guidelines.md

 ### Column width

-Within Figma column width is determined manually by resizing the header column and cells.
+Within Figma, column width is determined manually by resizing the header column and cells.
 As a best practice, column width should be adjusted to fit the longest data type within the cell.

 ## Content